wncc/CodeInQuarantine/Week_4_Git/README.md

 ## Tasks

+### 1. Git Squashing

+Git squashing is an excellent way to keep commit histories clean, organized, and formal.
+The task is simple.
+In the resources provided, there is a folder named q4.

+ `git log --all --graph`

+This command will give you the entire commit history of this project.
+It has 23 commits in total,from three different users, even on different bases that were later merged.
+Your task is to squash all consecutive commits from a user into a single commit.

 ### 1. [Git Game](https://github.com/git-game/git-game)

 Once you are familiar with git and github give this a try.
 This is a terminal game designed to test your knowledge of git commands.
 Each level in the game is a task to perform on this repo.
 Once you perform that task, you will be given your next task.
 There are a total of ten levels, each one harder than last!